HTML Website Exercise/Quiz:

 -

-Create storyboard - digital - post in Storyboard and Script page and present in class
+Create a storyboard digitally and post it in the Storyboard and Script page and present it in class

 -

-Organize and create a timeline for individual - post in Timeline and Role and Responsible page (Title: Individual Timeline and Role and Responsibility)
+Organize and create a timeline for the individual - post in Timeline and Role and Responsibility page (Title: Individual Timeline and Role and Responsibility)

 -